Tokino Minoru: Racing career

-He died in 1951 from tetanus, just 17 days after winning the Derby.
+He died in 1951 from tetanus-related sepsis, just 17 days after winning the Derby.

 Honours

 An important three-year-old stakes race called Tokino Minoru Kinen (Memorial) is named in his honour and held at the Tokyo Racecourse.
 Tokino Minoru was inducted into the Japan Racing Association Hall of Fame in 1984.

+The owner of Tokino Minoru, Masaichi Nagata, who was the President of Daiei Film, commissioned a movie based on his life, titled The Phantom Horse, which was released in 1955.

 Pedigree

+Tokino Minoru is inbred 3S x 4D to the stallion The Tetrarch, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.